Powerline Technician Trade Program

 Practical Nursing Program

 The Practical Nursing program is a partnership with FPDI, Assiniboine Community College and the Winnipeg Regional Health Authority (WRHA).
 The program starts March,2022 and ends January 2024.

 The two-year program is designed to prepare students with the competencies to practice as part of an interdisciplinary team and to deliver nursing care within the context of their scope of practice.

 Known as a challenging and rewarding career for caring and compassionate individuals, becoming a nurse takes critical thinking, problem solving, effective interpersonal skills, flexibility and a strong background in mathematics and science.
-The Program starts March, 2022 to January, 2024.
+The program runs from March, 2022 to January, 2024.